MUYUTwilighter/saplanting_fabric/README.md

 ## How to Install

 1. Download the Jar File of proper version.
-2. Copy or cut the jar file you've just downloaded to your mod path (usually ".../.minecraft/mods" or " .../.minecraft/versions/\<VersionName\>/mods")
+2. Copy or cut the jar file you've just downloaded to your mod path (usually `.../.minecraft/mods` or `.../.minecraft/versions/\<VersionName\>/mods`)
-3. Make sure you have installed fabric api and fabric of proper versions
+3. If you are using fabric, make sure you have installed fabric api and fabric of proper versions

 ### About Multiplayer